jtorrez/major_recommender/README.md

 A college major recommendation system to make incoming undergraduate students' lives easier.

-Students are given a list of recommended majors based on their answers to a short, 20 question quiz capturing information about their interests and career goals.
+Students are provided a list of recommended majors based on their answers to a short, 20 question quiz capturing information about their interests and career goals.
 Information on income and employment statistics for a given major is included along with the recommended majors.

 The final product is deployed as a web app which can be found here:

-[link coming]
+[torrez.tech]

 For an in-depth look into the motivation and methodology of the project, read on.